ABI-Tutorials/ABI-MappingTools/README.rst

 Building documentation
 ----------------------

-With the virtual environment created in the *Getting Started* we can build the documentation.
+With the virtual environment created in the *Getting Started* section we can build the documentation.
 For a *bash* environment with GNU *make* available we can build the documentation with the following commands::

   cd ABI-MappingTools